 The increased use of W&I insurance has been a major development in the structuring of M&A transactions in Ireland in recent years.
-This has been particularly true over the last two to three years as a greater proportion of businesses which have been acquired by financial sponsors in recent years are now being brought to market, with the use of W&I insurance being a common feature of such exits.
+This has been particularly true over the last five years as a greater proportion of businesses which have been acquired by financial sponsors in recent years are now being brought to market, with the use of W&I insurance being a common feature of such exits.
 W&I insurance bridges the gap between the buyer's need for strong deal protection and a seller's desire for a clean exit free of residual liabilities.
 W&I insurance benefits both the buyer and seller as any potential liability arising out of a breach of warranty and/or indemnity transfers from the parties to the insurance provider and can provide significant comfort to a buyer and seller in a transaction.
-We are not aware of any material claims under W&I policies that have issued on Irish transactions in recent years.